-May be subject to change. \These school charges (tuition) are based on \$2.25 per clock hour. \\For FAC and EMT, school charges (tuition) are based on \$5.00 per clock hour for Fire Academy career majors, and \$4.25 per clock hour for EMT career majors; other estimated out-of-pocket costs are itemized in the Admissions Packet.
+May be subject to change. \These school charges (tuition) are based on \$2.25 per clock hour. \\School charges (tuition) are based on \$5.00 per clock hour for Firefighter-EMT Academy career major, and \$4.25 per clock hour for EMT Academy career major; other estimated out-of-pocket costs are itemized in the Admissions Packet.
 Contact Public Services to request an Admissions Packet at (405) 390-5315.

-Revised March 2021
+Revised March 2022